JoshuaKoh/async-werewolf/roles.md

 * **ALIGNMENT:** Evil
 * **NIGHT ACTIVITY:** Yes
 You and your fellow Vampires are another faction aiming to take over the village.
 Like the werewolf Pack Hunters, you'll confer each evening with your fellow Vampires and target a player to be killed.
 The first night of the game, the Moderator will tell you the identities of your fellow Vampires.
 When a player is eliminated by the vampires, bloodloss takes time.
-They wake up with the rest of the village the next day, and can act, vote, etc until the halfway point (24 human hours into the 48 hour cycle) of that day, at which point they are eliminated.
+They wake up with the rest of the village the next day, and can act, vote, etc until the halfway point (24 real time human hours into the 48 hour cycle) of that day, at which point they are eliminated.
 Their votes will stand, and cannot be changed at that point.
 You cannot convert other players to the vampire cause.
 Your team's victory conditions are identical to those of the Wolf team with one exception:
 If there is a vampire hunter alive in the village, the vampires cannot win.

+## Renfield
+* **TEAM:** Vampire
+* **RACE:** Human
+* **ALIGNMENT:** Evil
+* **NIGHT ACTIVITY:** No
+You are a friend to the vampires, and want them to take over the village.
+You have no special powers, but you win if the vampires win.
+At the beginning of the game you will be told who the vampires are, and they will be told who you are.

 ## Chupacabra
 * **TEAM:** Chupacabra